tnebooks/10th-science/question_v2/science/1-mark-questions/thyroid-gland-requires-120-ug-of-iodine-every-day.md

 ---
-choices: []
+choices:
+  - 50 µg
+  - 200 µg
+  - 500 µg
 answers:
-  - TBD
+  - 120 µg
 ---

-Thyroid gland requires ―120 ug‘‘ of iodine every day for the production of thyroxine----?
+The thyroid gland requires approximately ---- of iodine every day for the production of thyroxine?